Forms, File Uploads and Security with Node.js and Express — SitePoint

 Sanitization

-With the sanitizers provided we can trim whitespace from the start and end of the values, and normalize the email into a consistent pattern.
+With the sanitizers provided, we can trim whitespace from the start and end of the values, and normalize the email address into a consistent pattern.
 This can help remove duplicate contacts being created by slightly different inputs.
 For example,

 ' Mark@gmail.com' and